rundeck/docs/docs/api/rundeck-api.md

 The response will contain the allocation state, and summary information.

-Authorization required: admin or app_admin access for user resource type.
+Authorization required: `admin` or `app_admin` access for user resource type.

-Since v41
+Available in API v41 and greater.

 **Request:**